glutenfreepy/daily-stoic-api/README.md

 # daily-slack-message
-API for serving up daily titles of meditations from the book "The Daily Stoic"
+API for serving the titles of daily meditations from the book "The Daily Stoic"